My Car Price Increased after Credit Acceptance Financing

 Credit Acceptance is under investigation by numerous states, including Maryland, for its business practices.
 They have been sued many times and are often described as a predatory lending company.
 Read about a recent lawsuit by the State of Massachusetts, and other investigations, here.

-We offer Free Consultations.
+We offer Legal Consultations.
 Call us at 410 583 8000 with questions about your car deal, or to discuss a potential case.

 The Dealer Increased My Car Price from Credit Acceptance Financing